 DNS records are stored for each domain wherever the domain's DNS is hosted.
 You can update the information stored in the DNS records for Internet services, like email and web browsers, to use when they want to know how to direct people to services that use your domain, like email and websites.
 So, for example, when you update your domain's DNS record for email (the DNS record called the MX record) to point to Office 365, email sent to everyone who uses that domain name in their email address, like email@example.com, will start coming to Office 365.

 Office 365 provides exactly the right information that you need to update in your domain's records so that email and other Office 365 services will work.
-Just step through the Office 365 domains setup wizard, and we'll help you get everything set up for you and your organization.
+Just add a domain to Office 365, and we'll help you get everything set up for you and your organization.